epignatelli/the-paper-series/README.md

 # The paper series

 The paper series is a collection of unofficial implementations of reknown Deep Reinforcement Algorithms.
+You will also find some papers from other subject areas, though still related to Machine Learning.
+Papers are sorted by Year, then first author last name, then title.
 For the official implementations, please refer to the original papers to check if one exists.
-You will also find some papers from other subject areas, though still related to Machine Learning.

 <table>